barthand/MedicalLocator/README.md

 # Medical Locator

-This Android (1.6+) platform application allows you to search for a medical facilities near you and show them on the map.
+This Android (1.6+) platform application gives you ability to search for a medical facilities near you.

-*Please keep in mind that it is currently a **beta-version** and almost certainly some things don't work properly yet.*

 ## Available features